bitpwr/grpc-lotr/talk/slides.md

 # Some alternatives

-- REST - http 1 and json
+- REST - HTTP/1 and json
-- MQTT - needs a broker
+- MQTT
-- RabbitMq, ZeroMq, Stream...
+- RabbitMqQ, ZeroMQ, Kafka,...
 - Implement your own using raw sockets
 - Some needs a broker process
 - or...